towersvault/shinpokered/README.md

 - Fixed a bug from the vanilla game where random NPC walk delay can underflow to 255 ticks
 - Cannot surf from the party menu if a NPC is in front of the player (entering or exiting surf)
 - Player now faces up instead of left when stopped in the route 8 guard house
+- Fixed a graphical error when Bide unleashes energy against a 'mon that is not being displayed

 #Bugfixes: